swapnil-jadhav-official/facility-booking-adda-challenge/README.md

-# facility-booking-adda-challenge
+# Facility booking - adda challenge

-# Client - frontend UI
+## Client - frontend UI

 1. For installing dependencies use below command which will install all dependencies
    ### `npm install`